-- a) The site is currently zoned for residential purposes of which commercial uses are not permissible.
-An LEP amendment is the only means available to achieve the intended outcome. - b) The provision of additional retail floor space will allow horizontal expansion of the existing shopping centre so as to strengthen its economic stability without elevating the role of the centre within the established retail hierarchy as provided within the Fairfield City Retail and Commercial Centres / Activities Policy 2006. - c) The current zoning of the site does not reflect its current use as a car park associated with the adjoining centre, the planning proposal seeks to rezone the site to 3(c) Local Business Centre under the FLEP 1994 (B2 Local Centre under the DFLEP 2011) which is more in line with its current use. - d) A 3(c) Local Business Centre zone under the FLEP 1994 (B2 Local Centre under the DFLEP 2011) will also facilitate the high density residential component proposed by the applicant.
+- a) The provision of additional retail floor space will allow horizontal expansion of the existing shopping centre so as to strengthen its economic stability without elevating the role of the centre within the established retail hierarchy as provided within the Fairfield City Retail and Commercial Centres / Activities Policy 2006. - b) The current zoning of the site does not reflect its current use as a car park associated with the adjoining centre, the planning proposal seeks to rezone the site to 3(c) Local Business Centre which is more in line with its current use. - c) A 3(c) Local Business Centre zone will also facilitate the high density residential component proposed by the applicant.